Jotaro-Kujo0/Desktop-Display/README.md

-# Project Play — Spotify Display (Enhanced Edition)
+# Desktop Display — Spotify Display (Guıded Project)

 A low-power physical Spotify controller and monitor built with an ESP32-C3.
 This version is optimized for battery life, featuring deep sleep capabilities, power-saving WiFi modes, and a customizable display interface.